Cape Town has a rich history. As every tourist knows, the story of a country can’t be adequately told in history books.

 Once the manor house of Cape Governor Simon van der Stel from 1699 to 1712, today Groot Constantia is a provincial heritage site and award-winning wine farm set amongst some of the most magnificent landscapes in the country.
 Sipping on 3 centuries’ worth of refined South African vino is an excellent way to spend a Saturday!

 THE CASTLE OF GOOD HOPE

-A pentagonal fortress built between 1666 and 1679 by the Dutch East India Company, as the oldest building in the country The Castle of Good Hope naturally has more than a few ghost stories.
-Here are some fun facts about the citadel.
+A pentagonal fortress built between 1666 and 1679 by the Dutch East India Company, making it the oldest building in the country, The Castle of Good Hope naturally has more than a few ghost stories.

 A photographer’s dream, the technicolour homes of the Muslim community of Bo-Kaap are Capetonian icons.
 Nearby, the Bo-Kaap Museum explains the social history of the former slave houses.

 This entire street is a national heritage sight.
 It’s the unmistakeable Cape-Dutch architecture, in this, the oldest town in South Africa, which combines gorgeously with ancient, gnarled oaks to line this old wagon road.
 A stroll down Dorp Street is a charming experience that resonates through the centuries.

 The island, located off the coast of Cape Town, is the place where Nelson Mandela and many anti-apartheid activists and freedom fighters were held captive for many years.
 Today the island is an iconic world heritage site known for its history, as well as a reminder of the country’s bleak past, and how we were able to move forward from it together as a nation.